codio-content/OCR_J276_2.5-Translators-and-facilities-of-languages_Common-tools-and-facilities-available-in-an-IDE/.guides/content/Autocomplete-or-word-completion-1aaa.md

-he source code editor predicts a word or phrase that the user wants to type in without the user actually typing it in completely, for example if the user types a ‘p’, the editor might suggest the word ‘print’.
+The source code editor predicts a word or phrase that the user wants to type in without the user actually typing it in completely, for example if the user types a ‘p’, the editor might suggest the word ‘print’.